 - After the chicken cooks for an hour you can either let the pressure drop naturally or opt for one of the quick release methods for your particular cooker.

 - After the pressure drops and you open up the cooker, use a large whisk to whisk chicken stock, breaking up the chunks into a pulp.
 This does two things.
-The first is that it breaks up any clumps of gelatin (formerly skin and cartilage) and dissolves them into the soup.
-The second thing is that the whisking will emulsify the fat into the stock.
-This is what gives your soup its thick luscious texture and creamy taste.
+This releases the collagen in the meat and skin into the soup, and is what gives your soup its thick luscious texture and creamy taste.

 - After you're done whisking, pass the stock through a colander into another pot or large bowl, then press on the solids with the back of a ladle to squeeze out as much flavor as you can from the pulp.

-- Discard the solids, then either wash out the original pot or prepare some containers to store your stock.
-Use a fine mesh (double mesh) sieve to strain your stock once again and store until you're ready to use.
+- Discard the solids, and then wash out the pot.
+Use a fine mesh (double mesh) sieve to strain your stock back into the pot and let this cool to room temperature.